ちがいをちからに変える街。渋谷区

 Those 16 years of age or older: Until the seventh birthday after the application date for renewal/reissue

-Those 15 years of age or younger: Until the 16th birthday
+Those 15 years of age or younger: Until the day before your 16th birthday (For special permanent resident certificates issued before November 1, 2023: Until your 16th birthday)

 Re-entry Permit